zeeshankhan-05/uiuc-study-space-finder/docs/setup-instructions.md

 ## Data Sources

 The application uses course schedule data from UIUC to determine room availability.
 The scraper processes this data and stores it in MongoDB for real-time access.

+## Environment Setup

+### MongoDB

+- Install MongoDB locally or use MongoDB Atlas
+- Create a database for the application
+- Update connection string in backend configuration

+### Python Environment

+- Create a virtual environment for the scraper
+- Install required packages from `requirements.txt`
+- Ensure Python 3.8+ is available

+### Java Environment

+- Install Java 17 or higher
+- Ensure Maven is available (or use the included `mvnw` wrapper)

 ## Contributing